Transfer pricing: operational guidance: governance: the Transfer Pricing Group

 The day-to-day operational function of the TPG is carried out by Transfer Pricing Specialists organised geographically into Transfer Pricing Units.
 They are wholly engaged in working transfer pricing enquiries in partnership with case teams and other members of the wider transfer pricing community within HMRC.

-Over and above their membership of the Transfer Pricing Board and Transfer Pricing Panels, the Bus Int, SI and KAI directorates contribute policy, technical and operational specialism’s through designated personnel available to the TPG.
+Over and above their membership of the Transfer Pricing Board and Transfer Pricing Panels, the BAI, SI and KAI directorates contribute policy, technical and operational specialism’s through designated personnel available to the TPG.
 Early and frequent use of this resource by the Transfer Pricing Specialists is an important feature of the way in which transfer pricing enquiries should be worked.

 Further guidance on the role of case teams and other members of the wider transfer pricing community is contained in INTM481080.